Strategies for Student Success

 • Follow preferential seating by sitting near the front of the classroom or lecture theatre

-• Position yourself away from distractions such as televisions, windows, kitchen, games and personal devices
+• Position yourself away from distractions such as televisions, windows, the kitchen, games and personal devices

 • Choose a study space in which the door can be shut

-• Use noise reduction headset if surrounding noise is distracting
+• Use a noise reduction headset if the surrounding noise is distracting

 • Ergonomically optimize the study area so that the chair, desk and computer are all at the correct height and position